BelmY/wikiSDoR/Optimizing-OpenWebRX-for-speed.md

+To decrease OpenWebRX CPU usage:
+* in `config_webrx.py`:
+ * you can set `fft_size` lower (which degrades horizontal resolution of the waterfall display),
+ * you can set `fft_voverlap_factor` to 0,
+* in `plugins/dsp/csdr/plugin.py`:
-DSP CPU usage can be fine-tuned in `plugins/dsp/csdr/plugin.py`: you can set transition bandwidths higher (thus degrade filter performance by decreasing the length of the kernel, but also decrease CPU usage), and also set `fft_size` lower.
+ * you can set transition bandwidths higher (this degrades filter sharpness by decreasing the length of the kernel, but also decreases CPU usage)